bss-aero/bss-aero.github.io/index.md

 ## Teams

-Currently, we have some teams that work on specific projects, they are:
+We have 6 teams that work on specific subjects, they are:

-- **Rocket Team**: rocket science and technology projects.
+- **Avionics & Computation Team**: avionics, analytics, UAV, computational tools, infraestructure and more.
-- **Fixed-Wing Team**: fixed-wing airplane technology projects.
+- **Fixed-Wing Team**: airplanes, gliders and more.
-- **Rotative-Wing Team**: helicopters, multirotors and more.
+- **LTA Team**: lighter than air aircraft (i.e. ballons, airships).
-- **Computation Team**: computational tools for multiple kind of aerospace problems.
+- **Rocket Team**: rocket science, technology and engineering projects.
-- **Spacecraft Team**: spacecreafts, satellites and more.
+- **Rotorcraft Team**: helicopters, multirotors (drones) and more.
-- **Electronics Team**: radio, antennas, circuits, electric power and more.
+- **Spacecraft Team**: spaceplanes, spacestations, satellites and more.

 ## I want to contribute!